London lifestyle & travels with kids and babies

 (2) Thai cravings?
 Head to Banyan Tree signature restaurant – Saffron.

 Set in the quiet forest glade the wetlands beaming with wildlife and birds, Safron is the best South Asian restaurant on the island and bookings are essential.
 We fell in love with it 8 years ago and we were so pleased to find again delicious dishes crafted on traditional recipes.

 We were invited to Saturday buffet dinner, Saffron delighted our taste buds and won our hearts.
-I’m Pescatarian in 2020 and I adored the Tom Yum Goong (the traditional Spicy Prawn Soup with Lemongrass and Galangal), the spicy green papaya salad and the fried Squid with garlic and pepper sauce.
+I’m Pescatarian and I adored the Tom Yum Goong (the traditional Spicy Prawn Soup with Lemongrass and Galangal), the spicy green papaya salad and the fried Squid with garlic and pepper sauce.